West European Studies | Modern European Politics and Society

 A ONE-CREDIT FOREIGN-LANGUAGE DISCUSSION COURSE ASSOCIATED WITH THIS

-designed to introduce you to a variety of different aspects of
+politics.
+It is designed to introduce you to a variety of different

-movements.
+social movements.
 The goals of this course are threefold.
-First, you
+First,

 focus on: France, Germany, and Great Britain.
 Secondly, you should